- 21 Oct 2024

 Certain monitored resources, however, may not respond to the "Ping this host" service check and require you to add a different service check to monitor that resource's availability (such as "Check TCP Port," used when ICMP requests are not allowed).
 This can be easily accomplished by using a customized device template applied to the particular device type of the resource.
 (Note: The service check you add to your custom device template to act as the host availability check must be given the name "PING" in its description field so that it overrides the "Ping this host" check provided in the "Default" device template.)

-Whatever service check is ultimately used for a given resource as the host availability check, that is the service check that is executed during a "host check" (see Host Check below).
+Whatever service check is ultimately used for a given resource as the host availability check is the service check that is executed during a "host check" (see Host Check below).

 Host Check

 (Note: A host check is not a type of service check.
-It refers to an internal system behavior related to service checks that is used to assist Netreo's incident management system.)
+It refers to an internal system behavior related to service checks that is used to assist Netreo's incident management system.
+Do not confuse this term with the host availability check mentioned above.)

 The term "host check" refers to the unscheduled execution of a normally scheduled host availability service check (see Host Availability Check above) already assigned to a particular resource for the purpose of immediately determining if that host is up or down.
 (Netreo is simply checking a host for its availability status at that moment, thus the term "host check.")